-About KTVOWhen the Federal Communications Commission (FCC) lifted the "Freeze of '48"—the nationwide halt to reorganize TV frequencies—on April 14, 1952 the VHF channel 3 was assigned to the Kirksville, Missouri market.
-This prime channel attracted the attention of North Missouri Broadcasting Partners, a group led by former U.S. Congressman Sam "Wat" Arnold and Sam Burk, owners of Kirksville radio station KIRX, who had already been discussing the feasibility of adding a television station to their operations.
-Hoping to defray the costs and risk of the new venture, in early 1953 the Kirksville group joined with another led by James J. Conroy, owner of KBIZ in Ottumwa, Iowa.
-In return for shares in KBIZ, the Kirksville group would allow construction of a tower and transmitter site whose signal would cover both Kirksville and Ottumwa.
-Following FCC approval, a 1,100-foot (340 m) tower was built near Downing, Missouri.
+About KTVOOn April 14, 1952, the Federal Communications Commission (FCC) ended the "Freeze of '48," a countrywide stop to restructure TV airwaves.
+VHF channel 3 was allotted to the Kirksville, Missouri area.
+North Missouri Broadcasting Partners, a company led by former U.S. Congressman Sam "Wat" Arnold and Sam Burk, owners of Kirksville radio station KIRX, had previously been considering the possibilities of adding a television station to their operations, were drawn to this prime channel.
+In order to offset the expenses and risks of the new endeavor, the Kirksville group joined forces with another led by James J. Conroy, owner of KBIZ in Ottumwa, Iowa, in early 1953.
+In exchange for KBIZ stock, the Kirksville group agreed to build a tower and transmitter location whose signal would encompass both Kirksville and Ottumwa.
+A 1,100-foot (340-meter) tower was erected in Downing, Missouri, after receiving FCC clearance.

-KTVO signed-on November 21, 1955 airing an analog signal on VHF channel 3.
-However, by time of sign-on the Kirksville group felt the venture held little hope for profitability and had sold all shares back to Conroy.
-For much of its early history KTVO was a primary CBS affiliate, although its single market status allowed it to cherry-pick the most popular programming from NBC and ABC.
-At first, Arnold and Burk's fears that the Ottumwa/Kirksville Designated Market Area (DMA) was too small to support a television station were proven true but Conroy persevered, believing southeastern Iowa and northeastern Missouri would be proud to have a locally based station.
-This was not a surprise, given that KTVO was the area's only channel until 1986, when KOIA-TV (channel 15, now Fox affiliate KYOU-TV) began operations.
+On November 21, 1955, KTVO began broadcasting an analog signal on VHF channel 3.
+However, by the time the Kirksville group signed on, they had concluded that the enterprise had little chance of success and had sold all of their shares back to Conroy.
+KTVO was a major CBS affiliate for most of its early history, but its single market status allowed it to cherry-pick the most popular programming from NBC and ABC.
+Arnold and Burk's concerns that the Ottumwa/Kirksville Designated Market Area (DMA) would be too tiny to support a television station were confirmed at first, but Conroy persisted, thinking that southeastern Iowa and northeastern Missouri would be pleased to have a locally based station.
+This was not surprising given that KTVO was the sole station in the area until 1986, when KOIA-TV (channel 15, now Fox affiliate KYOU-TV) launched.